triton-inference-server/server/docs/perf_analyzer.md

 Note that the [4, 4] tensor has been flattened in a row-major format for the inputs.
 In addition to specifying explicit tensors, you can also provide Base64 encoded binary data for the tensors.
 Each data object must list its data in a row-major order.
+Binary data must be in little-endian byte order.
 The following example highlights how this can be acheived:

 ```
   {